-|Course Reserve Policies & Procedures|
+Course Reserve Policies & Procedures

 Florida Gulf Coast University Library provides Course Reserve Services to facilitate access to supplemental reading material for students enrolled in classes taught by FGCU faculty.
-This Reserve Policy statement provides information on the regulations and processing procedures governing the acceptance and circulation of reserve material.
+This Course Reserve Policy provides information on the regulations and processing procedures governing the acceptance and circulation of reserve material.
 Justification for exceptions to these guidelines must be submitted in writing to the Course Reserve Manager at email@example.com.

-Placing Items on Course Reserve (Faculty Only)
+Placing Items on Course Reserve

 FGCU faculty and instructors may submit materials to be placed in the course reserve collection for classes being held in the current or upcoming semester.
+A completed reserve request form must be submitted for each title to be placed in the collection.

 When multiple instructors request that the same item be placed on reserve during a semester, the item will be listed in the course reserve database under the name and course number of each instructor.
 The item will be given the shortest selected loan period.